Cheryl Youakim

 Cheryl Youakim (born May 29, 1969) is an American politician serving in the Minnesota House of Representatives since 2015.
-A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Youakim represents District 46B in the western Twin Cities metropolitan area, which includes the cities of Hopkins and Edina, and parts of Hennepin County, Minnesota.
+A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Youakim represents District 46B in the western Twin Cities metropolitan area, which includes the cities of Hopkins and Edina, and parts of Hennepin County.

 Early life, education and career

-Youakim attended Winona State University and the University of Minnesota, Twin Cities, graduating with a bachelor's degree.
-She served on the Hopkins city council from 2005 to 2014.
+Youakim attended Winona State University and the University of Minnesota, Twin Cities, graduating with a bachelor's degree in journalism.
+She served on the Hopkins city council from 2005 to 2013.

 Minnesota House of Representatives

 Youakim was first elected to the Minnesota House of Representatives in 2014, after DFL incumbent Steve Simon resigned to run for Minnesota Secretary of State, and has been reelected every two years since.

-From 2019-20 Youakim served as chair of the Education Policy Committee, and from 2021-22 she was chair of the Property Tax Division of the Taxes Committee.
-Since 2023 Youakim has served as chair of the Education Finance Committee, and sits on the Education Policy, Taxes, and Ways and Means Committees.
+From 2019 to 2020 Youakim chaired the Education Policy Committee, and from 2021 to 2022 she chaired the Property Tax Division of the Taxes Committee.
+Since 2023, she has chaired the Education Finance Committee, and sits on the Education Policy, Taxes, and Ways and Means Committees.